RayNieva/OrgWindowsDesktop/README.md

 ### Some Tools:

 [CONEMU](http://conemu.github.io/) The command line is still by far the best and most effective way of interfacing with the computer and the internet.
-Here is a compelling argument for [Conemu](https://www.hanselman.com/blog/ConEmuTheWindowsTerminalConsolePromptWeveBeenWaitingFor.aspx) as the best console interface.
+Here is a compelling argument for [Conemu](https://www.hanselman.com/blog/ConEmuTheWindowsTerminalConsolePromptWeveBeenWaitingFor.aspx) as the best Windows console interface.
+(Linux favorite is KDE's Konsole)

+- The command line is easy to automate.

+- The command line remembers what you just did.

 - More to come soon